defiprime/defiprime1/collections/_posts/2019-08-07-MyEtherWallet.md

 intro: Brian Norton talks about building a new version of MEW and sharing thoughts on the future of DeFi and dApps space at Ethereum.
 author: Defiprime
 ---
-Brian Norton talks about building a new version of MEW and sharing thoughts on the future of DeFi and dApps space at Ethereum.
+Brian Norton talks about building a new version of MEW and sharing his thoughts on the future of DeFi and dApps space at Ethereum.

 ## Hello!
 What's your background, and what are you working on?